rust-lang/rfcs/text/0000-uisize.md

 [motivation]: #motivation

 We want to support the embedded space, and new CPUs like the CHERI.
-These CPUs do not support `usize` == `uptr`, and, in the case of the CHERI, don't support `uptr` at all.
-Most CPUs don't actually support the idea that `uptr == usize`: just the currently popular ones.
+These CPUs do not support `usize` == `uptr`.

-We really want to support usecases where `uptr != usize`.
+I would assert that we want to support usecases where `uptr != usize`.
 The embedded space, where segmented architectures are still very popular, is a very good case for separating `uptr` and `usize`.

 This also means that there's no more confusion when writing FFI code, where `usize` and `size_t` aren't the same, but neither are `usize` and `uintptr_t`,